dodaucy/auWin/README.md

 auWin is a program with which you can easily change attributes of windows and do other things with windows.
 An introduction is [here](#introduction "Introduction").

+## Usecases

+- Does you find it annoying that an important window moves into the background when you're working?
+Just [set it on top](#set-on-top "Set on top")!

+- Does this window also block the view of the window behind it?
+Just [set the transparency](#set-transparency "Set transparency")!

+- Don't want to see the title bar?
+Just [move it](#move "Move") to Y -32!

+- You want to uncover a hidden window?
+Just [show it](#show "Show")!

+- You don't want to see a program anymore but still want to keep it running?
+Just [hide it](#hide "Hide")!

+- You want to use a disabled window?
+Just [enable it](#enable "Enable")!

 ## Preview

 ![basic](assets/preview/basic.png)